horizon-re/re-2026/ARTIFACT_SUMMARY.md

 # Research Artifact Summary

+This guide documents the training methodology used in the study.
+Full replication may require GPUs, local models, external APIs, and environment configurations beyond the scope of anonymous review.
+The documentation is provided for transparency rather than out-of-the-box execution.

 ## 📦 What Has Been Created

 This repository now contains a complete, well-documented research artifact for the paper **"Towards Improving Sentence-Level Requirements Identification through Explicit Local Context Modeling"** (RE 2026).